apispoint/snyder/README.md

 License
 =======

-Code licensed under the The MIT License
+Code licensed under the MIT License

 <sub><sup>\* SnyderVis, GSHHG files will no longer be updated.</sup></sub>